top of page

 Right on Route 66 and right off Interstate 40.
 That’s what killed it.

-(Late night, winter inside the hotel.
+(Dream light.
+Late night, winter inside the hotel.
 Occasional sounds of trains.
-Other WORKERS enter and, as each is digitally projected, they “hang” Tina’s paintings of four presidents’ wives: Edith Wilson, Betty Ford, Florence Harding, and Elizabeth Monroe).
+At some point, Tina’s paintings of four presidents’ wives are digitally displayed: Edith Wilson, Betty Ford, Florence Harding, and Elizabeth Monroe.

 (Sound of the hotel’s nighttime doorbell.)

-(TINA, wearing a robe over pajamas, enters with a cardboard dog on a leash.
-It looks like her dog Gorby.
-Using a flashlight, TINA makes her way past the paintings to an offstage door.
-First Lady Edith Wilson as in Tina’s painting stands offstage with luggage.)
+(TINA, wearing a robe over pajamas, enters with a cardboard dog that looks like her dog Gorby.
+Using a flashlight, TINA enters.
+First Lady Edith Wilson as in Tina’s painting stands at the edge of the stage with luggage.
+Inside, are four paintbrushes.

 EDITH

-(Offstage.)
 I’m so sorry.
-I’m not used to driving this far, and I just had to stop at some of the points of interest on Route 66.
+I’m not used to driving this far, and I just had to stop at some of the points of interest

 TINA